rmdeuce/rmdeuce/README.md

 </p>

-## I'm a beginner Sofrware Engeneer and .NET Developer
+## I'm a beginner Softrware Engineer and .NET Developer

 ### Languages and Tools